 I am a Ph.D. candidate in Educational Psychology and Education Technology (EPET) at Michigan State University.
-My research interests are primarily in the area of computer science education, online learning, and issues of broadening participation.
-Specifically, I am interested in leveraging online environments to reduce the impact of issues of classroom identity on underrepresented student groups, and in issues facing pre- and in-service computer science educators.
+My research interests are primarily in the area of computer science education, motivation in computer science, and issues of broadening participation.
+Specifically, I am interested in the role of mentorship models in the development of computer science identity for underrepresented students in computing.
 Currently, I am looking at the use of self-regulated learning strategies by K-12 students in a massively online and open computer science course.

 In addition to my research, I currently work in K-12 Outreach for Purdue University in the Department of Computer Science.
 Previously, I spent seven years teaching statistics and computer science to high school students in Michigan and Maryland.